Binion Hoard: Background

 In 1951, Benny Binion opened a casino on Fremont Street in Las Vegas, which he named Binion's Horseshoe.
 In the 1950s, he was convicted for tax evasion.
 To finance his legal defense, he had to sell his majority interest in the casino.
 As a result of his conviction, he was prohibited from holding a gaming license.
 Benny Binion's five children took over his share of the casino.
 In 1964 the family reacquired the majority stake in the casino, and Ted Binion assumed the role of manager.

 Ted Binion rebranded the casino Binion's Gambling Hall and Hotel.
 In the casino vaults he stored his hoard of silver.
 He was a long time user of illicit drugs; for many years, he was known to smoke tar heroin and take the anti-anxiety medication Xanax.
 Binion's gaming license was suspended several times over an 11-year period because of his drug use.
 He was also known to associate with mafia figures.
 Binion was also a collector of silver, silver coins and guns.

 In 1997, the Nevada Gaming Control Board gave Ted Binion a one year license suspension after he failed a drug test.
 One year later, in 1998, the Nevada Gaming Commission revoked Binion's license.
 They cited his ties to a murdered underworld figure named Herbert Blitzstein as the reason.
 Binion and Blitzstein were seen at adult nightclubs.
 Binion also gave Blitzstein a gold watch.
-The Gaming Commission voted 4–0 in favor of stripping Binion's license.
+The Gaming Commission voted 4–0 in favour of stripping Binion's license.
 After Binion lost his gaming license, he sold his share of the casino to his sister Becky Behnen.
 The license ban was permanent, and Ted Binion made plans to move his silver from the casino vaults.